-DECISION REQUIRED Lea d Member: Mayor James Palmer d Officer: Kim Sawyer Forward Plan Ref: KD2020/037 Key Decision: Yes Voting arrangements The Combined Authority Board is recommended to: Simple (a) Approve the Combined Authority responses to COVID- 19, as described in this report; majority of all Members (b) Approve the Recover Orient Adapt and Regrowth (ROAR) approach, set out in Appendix 1; (c) Approve the offer of interest-accruing repayment holidays to companies in receipt of a Local Growth Fund loans, covering repayments due between 24 March 2020 and 31 August 2020; (d) Approve the adjustment of the current Small Capital Grant Scheme eligibility criteria on Intervention rates, Jobs output-value ratio to grant-value, including safeguarded jobs in output measures for grants, subject to consultation with BEIS where appropriate; (e) Approve the allocation of £3million Local Growth Funding to the COVID-19 Capital Grant Scheme, from returned unallocated Local Growth Funding;

-(f) Approve the creation of a £500,000 capital grant scheme aimed at supporting the smallest businesses in the Cambridgeshire and Peterborough Combined Authority area and delegate to the Director of Business and Skills, in consultation with the Mayor, the Section 73 and the Monitoring Officer, the setting of detailed parameters and criteria for the scheme.
+DECISION REQUIRED Lea Lead Member: Mayor James Palmer Lead Officer: Kim Sawyer For Forward Plan Ref: KD2020/037 Key Decision: Yes Voting arrangements The to: Combined Authority Board is recommended Simple majority of all Members (a) Approve the Combined Authority responses to COVID-19, as described in this report (b) Approve the Recover Orient Adapt and Regrowth (ROAR) approach, set out in appendix A (c) Approve the offer of interest-accruing repayment holidays to companies in receipt of a Local Growth Fund loans, covering repayments due between 24 th March 2020 and 31 st August 2020 (d) Approve the adjustment of the current Small Capital Grant Scheme eligibility criteria on Intervention rates, Jobs output-value ratio to grant-value, including safeguarded jobs in output measures for grants, subject to consultation with BEIS where appropriate (e) Approve the allocation of £3million Local Growth Funding to the COVID-19 Capital Grant Scheme, from returned unallocated Local Growth Funding. (f) Approve the creation of a £500,000 capital grant scheme aimed at supporting the smallest businesses in the Cambridgeshire and Peterborough Combined Authority area and delegate to the Director of Business and Skills, in consultation with the Mayor, the Section 73 and the Monitoring Officer, the setting of detailed parameters and criteria for the scheme.